What are some of the foundational terms and concepts for engaging in gender-affirming practices?

 What is the gender binary, and why is it a problem?

 - The gender binary refers to the belief that people come in exactly two sexes/genders: female and male, women and men.
 That belief shows up everywhere.
 In grammar, public restrooms, legal documents, surveys, sports leagues and clothing departments, people are constantly asked to identify themselves as one of only two possible options.
 But this binary is not based in the scientific reality of sex.
-While most people have biological sex characteristics that fit neatly with one or the other sex category, not everyone does; people whose bodies include both “male” and “female” traits, or who have sex chromosomes that are neither XX nor XY, are known as intersex people, and some estimates suggest they account for up to one in every 100 births (See article: How common is intersex?)
+While most people have biological sex characteristics that fit neatly with one or the other sex category, not everyone does; people whose bodies include both “male” and “female” traits, or who have sex chromosomes that are neither XX nor XY, are known as intersex people.
+(See article: How common is intersex?)

 - The binary also doesn’t reflect the social and cultural realities of gender.
 Many cultures past and present have recognized social gender identities that are neither male nor female.
 And in the U.S. today, studies suggest that there are 1.4 million transgender Americans; one in three young adults (ages 18-29) knows someone who uses gender-neutral pronouns; and “nearly half of Americans now see gender on a spectrum and feel comfortable using gender-neutral pronouns.”
 See What’s Your Pronoun?: Strategies for Inclusion in the Workplace (pdf).